_“Alone we can do so little, together we can do so much”

 Any other online space administered by Open Source Community Africa

-This Code of Conduct applies to the following people in official Open Source Community Africa online spaces:
+This Code of Conduct applies to the following people in the official Open Source Community Africa online spaces:

 Admins of the online space